kleineluka/peachpy/README.md

 - Helpful community for learning and debugging

 ### Documentation and How-To's

-To-do the how-to..
+In three steps, this is how you use PeachPy:
+1. Use PeachPy to export your game into a project.
+2. Edit or create files, resources, etc.
+3. Use PeachPy to bundle your project into a mod

+Of course you will want more detailed instructions than this! 😅 Soon..

 ### Example Mods for Various Games
 Here I provide examples of mods for various games using PeachPy.
-These mods are mostly made to help you get started developing, rather than playing with, but they can be used for that too if you really want to~
+These mods are mostly made to help you get started developing, rather than playing with, but they are on the mod repo for that too if you really want to~
 - [Repurpose]() Mod Example can be found [here]()
 - [Class of 09]() Mod Example can be found [here]()
 - [DDLC]() Mod Example can be found [here]()